-Our accommodation for the night Sunrise Lodge B&B, located about a 15 minute walk from the town centre.
+Our accommodation for the night, Sunrise Lodge B&B, is located about a 15 minute walk from the town centre.
 Seeing as most (if not all) the houses on the street were B&Bs I affectionately referred to this street as ‘B&B Row’.
 We had a lovely view of the bay from our second storey window.
 By the time we’d arrived in Galway it was early evening, so we dropped off our bags and walked into town.
 As this was my first taste of Ireland, we walked around the town centre, but wanted to really taste Ireland and found a pub serving Guinness (though I think they all serve Guinness, so it wasn’t that tough to find).

 The pub was pretty much the epitome of what I was expecting in an Irish pub, complete with live music.
 We had the standard fare of Irish stew / roast and gravy / <fill in typical Irish meal here>.

 In the morning we had a lovely breakfast prepared and served by the (slightly eccentric) owners.
 A very lovely couple, but a bit odd.
 Would definitely stay here again, if only to have another conversation with the owner!

 Trying not to fall off the Cliffs of Moher

 This was going to be a decent day of driving, so we had an early start.
 We followed the main road southwest towards Doolin, arriving at the Cliffs of Moher by late morning.
 It was another beautifully sunny day, but extremely windy.
 Being the typical Aussie he is, Jarrad was wearing thongs (flip flops) and was walking along the path that goes precariously close to the edge of a 200m drop.
 Did I mention it was extremely windy!
 I looked at the other tourists and he was the only out of a couple hundred wearing sandals.
 It was October after all!